karstengresch/hetzner-ocp/README.md

 wget -O /root/rhel-kvm.qcow2 PASTE_URL_HERE
 ```

-With our hypervizor installed and ready, we can now proceed with the creation of the VMs, which will then host our OpenShift installation.
+With our hypervisor installed and ready, we can now proceed with the creation of the VMs, which will then host our OpenShift installation.

 ## Define, provision and prepare guest